-At the discharge stations where constructed dams are built, quality of measured data almost exclusively depends on the maintenance of the basin upstream the dam.
+Totally fifteen hydrological stations are built.
+At the discharge stations with constructed dams, quality of measured data almost exclusively depends on the maintenance of the basin upstream the dam.
 Therefore it is very important that the dams are cleansed from ice, leaves or debris blocking the flow through the V-notches.
 The water level in such situations have been interpolated between the level before and after the occasion of the peek caused by the jam.

 At 2006-10-01 the rating curves for all discharge stations were determined, and discharge recalculated from station start through quality checked water level data.
 See the rating curves in Appendix 2.
-All discharge data was sent to SKB 2006-10-05.
-During 2007 additional discharge measurements have been made to increase the reliability and quality of the rating curves.
-These measurements have not motivated any change of the existing curves.
 However, an important remark regarding data quality has to be made.
 Most rating curves still have too few control measurements of discharge to be regarded as reliable, especially at higher water levels.
 Further measurements are therefore strongly recommended to make the rating curves reach an approved level of quality.